 This project was given the first position of the YLD Prize Programme 2019, which awards the three best projects developed during a YLD term.

-DIYA will be an exclusive type 1 diabetes directed leadership camp which will be the first of its kind in India.
-The DIYA camps will gather two groups of people living with type 1 diabetes according to their age.
-The camps will focus on creating awareness and advocating for type 1 diabetes using a team-based approach.
-The camps will involve two-way talks in the form of workshops/talk sessions on various topics related to diabetes management and lifestyle modification.
-Campers will meet other people who share a personal understanding of the challenges that come from living with diabetes.
-The camps will provide the opportunity for people living with type 1 diabetes to connect with friends who truly understand them, build self-confidence, develop lifelong skills and learn how to manage their diabetes independently.
+DIYA is an exclusive type 1 diabetes directed leadership camp which was the first of its kind in India.
+The DIYA camps gathered two groups of people living with type 1 diabetes according to their age.
+The camps focused on creating awareness and advocating for type 1 diabetes using a team-based approach.
+The camps involved two-way talks in the form of workshops/talk sessions on various topics related to diabetes management and lifestyle modification.
+Campers met other people who share a personal understanding of the challenges that come from living with diabetes.
+The camps provided the opportunity for people living with type 1 diabetes to connect with friends who truly understand them, build self-confidence, develop lifelong skills and learn how to manage their diabetes independently.